The Proving Duel

 Commander Lions chuckled.

 “Phurin does have the lungs for it, so it wouldn't surprise me if they did.
-Get stretched recruit, I know that run wasn't easy.
-Brave squad ha been reviewing forms with Pan for his final combat exam tomorrow.”
+Get stretched, recruit, I know that run wasn't easy.
+Brave squad has been reviewing forms with Pan for his final combat exam tomorrow.”

 Tecovis dropped his bag against one of the walls and began his pre-workout stretches.
 Ten minutes of stretching later, Tecovis made his way to where his three squadmates, Rox Foncree, Silnor "Slide" Cavitan, and Pan Tindale were training.

-The massive, muscular form of Rox was standing in front of the teenage frame of Pan while Slide watched on the side.
-Rox was saying, "-to keep your guard up on the retreat, otherwise your gonna get hit.
+The massive, muscular form of Rox was standing in front of the teenage frame of Pan and was saying, "-to keep your guard up on the retreat, otherwise your gonna get hit.
 We can train you to endure a lot, but it's better to avoid the hit from someone my size than to be forced to power through pain, especially with how much weight affects impact."

-Tecovis dropped his bag next to Slide, who looked at him with a sarcastic smirk as Tecovis rubbed his legs down.
+Tecovis dropped his bag next to Slide, who had been observing off to the side.
+He looked at Tecovis with a sarcastic smirk as he rubbed his legs down.

 "Late?"